Coming to America

-Coming to America is a 1988 American romantic comedy film directed by John Landis and based on a story originally created by Eddie Murphy, who also stars in the lead role.
-The film also co-stars Arsenio Hall, James Earl Jones, Shari Headley, and John Amos.
-The film was released in the United States on June 29, 1988.
-Eddie Murphy plays Akeem Joffer, the crown prince of the fictional African nation of Zamunda, who travels to the United States in the hopes of finding a woman he can marry and love for who she is, not for her status or for having been trained to please him.
+Coming to America is a 1988 American romantic comedy film directed by John Landis, based on a story originally created by Eddie Murphy, written by David Sheffield and Barry W. Blaustein, and starring Murphy (in various roles), Arsenio Hall (also in various roles), James Earl Jones, John Amos, Madge Sinclair, and Shari Headley.
+It tells the story of Akeem Joffer, the crown prince of the fictional African nation of Zamunda who travels to the United States in the hopes of finding a woman he can marry and will love him for who he is, not for his status or for having been trained to please him.
+The film was released in the United States on June 29, 1988, and received generally positive reviews from critics.
+It was also a box-office success, grossing an estimated $288.8–$350 million on a $36 million budget.

 In 1989, a pilot for a planned spin-off television series was made, although this was never picked up for a series.
-A sequel, Coming 2 America, was released on March 4, 2021.
+A sequel to the film—Coming 2 America—was released on March 4, 2021.

 Plot

 In the wealthy African nation of Zamunda, crown prince Akeem Joffer grows weary of his pampered lifestyle on his 21st birthday and wishes to do more for himself.
-When his parents, King Jaffe and Queen Aoleon, present him with an arranged bride-to-be, Akeem takes action.
-Seeking an independent woman who loves him for himself and not his social status, Akeem and his best friend/personal aide, Semmi, travel to the New York City borough of Queens and rent a squalid tenement in the neighborhood of Long Island City under the guise of poor foreign students.
+When his parents King Jaffe and Queen Aoleon present him with an arranged bride-to-be, Akeem takes action.
+Seeking an independent woman who loves him for himself and not his social status, Akeem and his best friend/personal aide Semmi travel to the New York City borough of Queens and rent a squalid tenement in the neighborhood of Jackson Heights under the guise of poor foreign students.

-Beginning their search for Akeem's bride, they end up being invited by some locals to a rally raising money for the neighborhood.
-During the rally, Akeem encounters Lisa McDowell, who possesses all the qualities he is looking for in a woman.
-So, upon his insistence, he and Semmi get entry-level jobs working at the local fast-food restaurant called McDowell's, a McDonald's knockoff owned by widower Cleo McDowell, Lisa's father.
+Beginning their search for Akeem's bride, they are invited by local barber shop owner Clarence to a rally raising money for the neighborhood.
+During the rally, Akeem encounters Lisa McDowell who possesses all the qualities he is looking for in a woman.
+Upon his insistence, he and Semmi get entry-level jobs working at the local fast-food restaurant called McDowell's, a McDonald's knockoff owned by Lisa's widowed father Cleo McDowell.

-Akeem's attempts to win Lisa's love are complicated by Lisa's lazy and obnoxious boyfriend, Darryl Jenks, whose father owns Soul Glo (a Jheri curl–like hairstyling aid).
-After Darryl announces their engagement—without Lisa's consent—to their families, she starts dating Akeem, who claims that he comes from a family of poor goat herders.
+Akeem's attempts to win Lisa's love are complicated by Lisa's lazy and obnoxious boyfriend Darryl Jenks whose father owns Soul Glo (a Jheri curl–like hairstyling aid).
+After Darryl announces their engagement—without Lisa's consent—to their families, she starts dating Akeem who claims that he comes from a family of poor goat herders.